last update: 19 Nov. 2019

 If in doubt use virustotal (an excellent free Google service) to analyses suspicious files and URL’s.

-People should also consider enabling two factor authentication if it is available on every service that they use.
+People should also enable two-factor authentication if it is available.
 Here is the full article.
 Just run a Google search on “how to cash in on phishing”, and you will get a long list of the latest type of attacks.

 This article looks at malware that targets ATM’s.
 This White Paper looks at attacks aimed at the travel and entertainment sector, i.e. spoofing client devices or identities.
 But don’t forget that even today people are still being scammed by fake anti-virus offers.